B-Roux/notebook/Arch-VMwarePlayer-setup.md

 ## Step 6: Configuration
 1. run `genfstab /mnt >> /mnt/etc/fstab` to generate the fstab file for the system.
 2. (Optional) Run `cat /mnt/etc/fstab` to print the contents of our fstab file to ensure it is correct.
-If there are any errors, use the text editor we installed in [**step 5.7**](#step-5-install-the-required-packages) to fix them.
+If there are any errors, use the text editor we installed in [**Step 5.7**](#step-5-install-the-required-packages) to fix them.
 3. Change the root directory to /mnt with `arch-chroot /mnt`.
 4. Set a password for the root user with `passwd`.
 This doesn't have to be anything secure since we will be handling system security in an upcoming part.
 5. Install the bootloader to `/dev/sda` with `grub-install /dev/sda` (do not install to `/dev/sda1`, `2`, or `3`. just `/dev/sda`.